Central Mozambique, Mozambique: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C, F and M. Be careful to pick the correct kind.
-Many adapters for sale now are just plugs and expect your devices to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types C, F and M. Make sure to choose the necessary kind.
+A lot of adapters currently being sold are just plugs and expect your devices to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one is sufficent for most places.

 A portable power bank, like this one